Skip to main content

 $vertaa login

 Enter your API key when prompted.
-Get your key from the VertaaUX Dashboard.
+See Getting an API Key.

 Option 2: Environment Variable